Photo by AlphaTradeZone

 Thinking beyond binary pass/fail ratings adds new perspectives and insight, as does looking for trends, trying to beat a previous streak or personal best is highly motivating.
 The rating is a way to visualise progress, but the real goal is to discover what works and do more of it

-For example, consider the goal of finding more time to think and make progress on important topics, a pretty common theme in professional coaching.
-Let’s say the idea is to think for forty five minutes each day.
-Logging time dedicated to this across a month should indicate when it is most likely to happen, for instance Mondays and Fridays might show a string of 0 minutes, but curiously the Thursday session always works.
+Logging time dedicated to this across a month should indicate when it is most likely to happen, for instance Mondays and Fridays might frequently show 0 minutes and failed sessions, curiously though the Thursday session always works.
 Now we can explore what circumstances lead to that, and what can be learned to make other sessions better.

-Working with a Habit Builder is a great way to make progress towards goals.
-All that’s needed is the discipline to use the builder and the honesty to reflect and learn from what it shows you.
-There are more tips for successful habit building in the next article.
+Working with a Habit Builder is a great way to support progress towards goals.
+All that’s needed is the discipline to use the builder and honesty to reflect and learn from what it shows you.
+If you don't use the builder as often as you'd like and changes aren't happening then perhaps regular use of the builder, essential development of a training mindset, is actually the habit to focus on first.